fenago/react-graphql-course/md/lab_1.md

 5. Remove the entire [devServer] property.

+**Note:** After doing the changes, your `webpack.client.build.config.js` file should like this: `~/Desktop/react-graphql-course/labs/Lab01/webpack.client.build.config.js`

 When running the new configuration, it won\'t spawn a server or browser window; it only creates a production JavaScript and CSS bundle, and requires them in our [index.html] file.
 According to our